Affine cones over smooth cubic surfaces

 We may then write $T_P=T_1+T_2$, where $T_1$ and $T_2$ are smooth rational curves.
 Note that the point $P$ is one of the intersection points of $T_1$ and $T_2$.
 Without loss of generality, we may assume that the curve $T_1$ is not contained in the support of $D$.
 Then

 by Lemma~\ref{lemma:mult}.
 The obtained contradiction completes the proof. \end{proof}

 Lemmas~\ref{lemma:dP2-du-Val} and \ref{lemma:dP2-double-points} prove the following result.

-\begin{lemma} Suppose that the del Pezzo surface $S$ is smooth.
+\begin{lemma} Suppose that the del Pezzo surface $S$ of degree $2$ is smooth.
 Let $D$ be an effective anticanonical $\mathbb{Q}$-divisor on $S$.
 Suppose that the log pair $(S,D)$ is not log canonical at a point $P$.
 Then there exists a unique divisor $T\in |-K_{S}|$ such that $(S,T)$ is not log canonical at $P$.
 The support of the divisor $D$ contains all the irreducible components of $T$.
-In case, the divisor $T$ is either an irreducible rational curve with a cusp at $P$ or a union of two $-1$-curves meeting tangentially at the point $P$. \end{lemma}
+The divisor $T$ is either an irreducible rational curve with a cusp at $P$ or a union of two $(-1)$-curves meeting tangentially at~$P$. \end{lemma}

 \begin{proof} By Lemma~\ref{lemma:dP2-du-Val}, the point $\pi(P)$ must lie on $R$.
 Then there exists a unique curve $T\in |-K_{S}|$ that is singular at the point $P$.
 By Lemma~\ref{lemma:dP2-double-points}, the log pair $(S,T)$ is not log canonical at $P$.